Dry Eyes

 What are dry eyes?

-Dry eyes is a common ocular health problem that occurs when your tear ducts don’t produce enough lubrication.
-Over time, that causes your eyes to sting and burn, making it difficult to see.
+Dry eye is a common ocular health problem that occurs when your tear ducts don’t produce enough lubrication or your tears evaporate too quickly.
+Over time, this causes your eyes to sting and burn and makes it difficult to see.
+When the front surface of the eye, the cornea, is dry, it becomes rough.
+If you think of the eye like a camera, this is like trying to look through a roughed up lens.

 Almost everyone experiences dry eyes on occasion, but if your symptoms persist for weeks or even months, it may point to a more serious underlying condition.